 Is this scene familiar?
 You are standing in the aisle at your local toy store trying to decide what would be the best gift.
 The problem is that your child has just about every toy in the store.
 Legos?
 Check.
 Trucks?
 Check.
 Electronic gadgets?
 Check, check, and check.
 This time, give the ultimate gift — camp.

 A camp experience is unique and can have profound positive impacts on a young person’s social, emotional, cognitive, and physical development.
-When you give a child a camp experience, you give them lifelong lessons and memories that help them navigate a successful future,” - Peg Smith, Chief Executive Officer of the American Camp Association®.
+When you give a child a camp experience, you give them lifelong lessons and memories that help them navigate a successful future,” - Peg Smith, Past Chief Executive Officer of the American Camp Association®.

 Here is further proof that camp is the ultimate gift: